mondoohq/installer/packages/archlinux/README.md

 1. Ensure Go, Make & Git are installed
 2. Run ```make update```, this will create cnquery and cnspec directories with the appropriate files
-3. Push those generated files to the appropriate AUR Git repository, eg: https://aur.archlinux.org/cnquery
+3. Push those generated files to the appropriate AUR Git repository, such as: https://aur.archlinux.org/cnquery
 4. Go to the AUR website to verify the package (it can take some time for the web pages to regenerate), eg: https://aur.archlinux.org/packages/cnquery

 ## Install cnquery & cnspec